 Five Veni awards for Leiden Science researchers

 Five promising researchers at Leiden's Faculty of Science have received a Veni award from NWO.
 They can use the award - of up to 250,000 euros - to carry out research over a three-year period.
-Of the total of seventeen Leiden Venis, three went to Leiden Observatory, one to Leiden Institute of Chemistry and one to Institute for Biology Leiden.
+Of the total of seventeen Leiden Venis, four went to Leiden Observatory and one to Institute for Biology Leiden.

 The formation of galaxies in clusters